Gastroesophageal Reflux Disease (GERD) Treatment

 Complications of Untreated GERD

-Getting effective treatment for GERD is important because chronic acid reflux can cause painful irritation called esophagitis.
+Effective treatment for GERD is important because chronic acid reflux can cause painful irritation called esophagitis.
 It can also cause precancerous changes in the lining of the esophagus.
 This is called Barrett’s esophagus and may lead to the development of esophageal cancer.
-In rare cases, severe reflux can cause hoarseness, permanent vocal changes, and even severe narrowing of the esophagus called strictures.
+In some cases, severe reflux can cause hoarseness, dental enamel damage, and narrowing of the esophagus called stricture.

 Acid Reflux Procedures Repair Hiatal Hernias